surge-synthesizer/surge-synthesizer.github.io/rack_xt_manual/rack_xt_manual.md

 ## Modulation

 Surge XT contains an advanced modulation system where every module contains a many-to-many modulation matrix from 4 CV inputs to each of the knobs.

+To modulate a value:
-You can plug a CV input into any of the mod inputs then "arm" that editor with the button above.
-Once armed each knob will switch from a value display to a modulation depth display.
-Drag the knob to attenuate the inbound modulation, and use shift-alt drag to edit the underlyer knob when in modulation mode
+* Attach a CV input into one of the four mod inputs.
+* "Arm" that modulator by pressing the button above.
+* Once armed each modulatable knob or slider will switch from a value display to a modulation depth display.
+* Drag the knob to attenuate the inbound modulation,
+* While modulating, you can use shift-alt drag to edit the underlying knob

-Modulation bounds show as a bipolar level which show the impact of a + or -10V signal.
+The modulation bounds and tooltip on the knob while editing modulation show a bipolar level which is the impact of a + or -10V signal.
 If you are using a +/-5V modulator (as opposed to a 0-10v modulator) you may need to set your depth higher.

-This is still a draft.
-If it doesn't make sense, just watch Omris video for now OK?
+Finally, this modulation gesture is far more natural to just do or see than it is to write about!
+We strongly suggest you watch Omri's video or just try the modules if this doesn't make sense.

 ## Polyphony

 All the Surge XT modules are Polyphonic.
 Polyphony is driven by natural inputs (V/Oct, Trigger, and so on) in each module.
-Each of the FX (except the Delays, as discussed below) can work either monophonically, summing inputs, or optionally polyphonically, with an instance of the FX per channel.
+Each of the FX (except the Digital Delay, as discussed below) can work either monophonically, summing inputs, or optionally polyphonically, with an instance of the FX per channel.